tianshilu/QBRC-Neoantigen-Pipeline/README.md

         (2) If raw RNA-Seq fastq files (single-end or paired-end, gzip-ed) are available, use "path-to-STAR-index:path-to-fastq1.gz,path-top-fastq2.gz" or "path-to-STAR-index:path-to-fastq.gz".\
         (3) If bam files are available (paired-end),use "path-to-STAR-index:bam,bam_file_path".\
         (3) If transcript level and exon level gene expression data are available,compile them into the formats of these two files: example/exon.featureCounts, example/transcript.featureCounts,and specify these two files in the exp_bam input parameter as "counts:path-to-exon-count,path-to-transcript-count" $gtf will not matter anymore. \
-"gtf": gtf file for featureCounts \
+"gtf": gtf file for featureCounts in the genome reference bundle. \
 "mhc_i", "mhc_ii": folders to the iedb mhc1 and mhc2 binding prediction algorithms, http://www.iedb.org/ \
-"percentile_cutoff": percentile cutoff for binding affinity (0-100), recommended: 3 \
+"percentile_cutoff": percentile cutoff for binding affinity (0-100), recommended: 2 \
 "rpkm_cutoff": RPKM cutoff for filtering expressed transcripts and exons, recommended: 1 \
-"thread": number of threads to use, recommended: 32 \
+"thread": number of threads to use. \
 "max_mutations": if more than this number of mutations are left after all filtering, the program will abort.
  Otherwise, it will take too much time. recommended: 50000

 Example:
-perl ~neoantigen/detect_neoantigen.pl ~/somatic_result/1799-01/somatic_mutations_hg38.txt NA 0.02 0.05 hg38 ~/neoantigen_result/1799-01/ ~/seq/1799-01T.R1.fastq.gz ~/seq/1799-01T.R2.fastq.gz ~/seq/exp/1799-01.bam ~/ref/hg38/hg38_genes.gtf ~/neoantigen/code/mhc_i ~/neoantigen/code/mhc_ii 3 1 32 50000
+perl ~neoantigen/detect_neoantigen.pl ~/somatic_result/1799-01/somatic_mutations_hg38.txt NA 0.02 0.05 hg38 ~/neoantigen_result/1799-01/ ~/seq/1799-01T.R1.fastq.gz ~/seq/1799-01T.R2.fastq.gz ~/seq/exp/1799-01.bam ~/ref/hg38/hg38_genes.gtf ~/neoantigen/code/mhc_i ~/neoantigen/code/mhc_ii 2 1 32 50000

-## detect_neoantigen_aa.pl
-### Command
-perl detect_neoantigen_aa.pl mhc_i mhc_ii aa_seq type percentile_cutoff output
-#### Note:
-"mhc_i", "mhc_ii": folders to the iedb mhc1 and mhc2 binding prediction algorithms, http://www.iedb.org/
-"aa_seq": amino acid sequence in fasta format
-"type": HLA subtype, in the format of "allele class_allele 1_allele 2", e.g. "DRB1_HLA-DRB1*15:01_HLA-DRB1*12:01".
-Cla
-ss A, B, C, DRB1, and DQB1 are allowed "percentile_cutoff": percentile cutoff for binding affinity (0-100), recommended: 2 "output": output folder, safer to make "output" a folder that only holds results of this analysis job

-Example:
-perl ~/neoantigen/detect_neoantigen_aa.pl ~/neoantigen/code/mhc_i ~/neoantigen/code/mhc_ii ~seq/aa/example.fa "B_HLA-B*44:02_HLA-B*44:03" 2 ~/neoantigen_result/aa_example/

 ## job_detect_neoanitgen.pl
-Nucleus-specific sbatch wrapper for calling somatic mutations.
+Slurm wrapper for calling somatic mutations and it is easy to change for other job scheduler system by revising this line of code: "system("sbatch ".$job)" and using proper demo job submission shell script.
 ### Command
 perl job_detect_neoantigen.pl design.txt example \
 min_normal_cutoff max_normal_cutoff build gtf mhc_i mhc_ii \